luiztools/solidity-examples/hello-solidity-hardhat/README.md

 # hello-solidity-hardhat
-A Hello world example in Solidity using HardHat.
+A Hello world example in Solidity using HardHat 3.

 ## Pre-requisites